You can load either ZIP/JSON file of Test Maker or JSON file of CBT Interface/Results

 - This tool is designed to generate answer key data for your test.

-- It allows you to load test data from the database or upload a ZIP/JSON file from the PDF Cropper or CBT Interface.
+- It allows you to load test data from the database or upload a ZIP/JSON file from the Test Maker or CBT Interface.

 - The generated answer key is used to evaluate your test results.